Pacific Junior Hockey League: 1980-2000

-2000-present
+2000-2023

-The Delta Ice Hawks won their first title in 2000-01, defeating the Buckeroos in five games in the league finals, but lost the finals in four to the Abbotsford Pilots the following season.
+The Delta Ice Hawks won their first title in 2000–01, defeating the Buckeroos in five games in the league finals, but lost the finals in four to the Abbotsford Pilots the following season.
 The next two seasons were won by the Richmond Sockeyes, who defeated Abbotsford and Delta 4-3 and 4-1 respectively for the titles.
 Abbotsford would defeat Delta in 2004-05 championship final in seven games.
 However, Delta would defeat those same Pilots the next year in six games.
 Abbotsford would come back and win the following year, over the Grandview Steelers in the final, which to date remains their last championship.
 The Pilots would go on to lose in the championship series in four of the next five seasons, to Grandview once, Delta once and Richmond twice.
 The only year in which the Pilots did not make the final, the Aldergrove Kodiaks won their first title, over the Delta Ice Hawks.
-In 2012-13, the Richmond Sockeyes won their second title in three years, beating Aldergrove in four games, but the Kodiaks would defeat the Sockeyes the following year to claim their second overall title, in seven games.
-In 2014-15, the North Vancouver Wolf Pack, formerly the Squamish Wolf Pack, won their first league title, defeating the Mission City Outlaws in the championship.
+In 2012–13, the Richmond Sockeyes won their second title in three years, beating Aldergrove in four games, but the Kodiaks would defeat the Sockeyes the following year to claim their second overall title, in seven games.
+In 2014–15, the North Vancouver Wolf Pack, formerly the Squamish Wolf Pack, won their first league title, defeating the Mission City Outlaws in the championship.
 But Mission would win their first league title the following year over the Grandview Steelers in five games.

 The Aldergrove Kodiaks won their third overall title in 2017, defeating the Ice Hawks in six games.
-Delta won their fourth title the following year over the Ridge Meadows Flames in six games.
+Delta won their fourth title the following year over the Ridge Meadows Flames in six games, but lost to the Richmond Sockeyes in the Cyclone Taylor Cup Final.
 The Wolf Pack won their second overall title, defeating the Langley Trappers in four games in 2019.
-The PJHL Championship was not awarded for the first time after the 2019-20 season, which was going to be the North Vancouver Wolf Pack and the Aldergrove Kodiaks, due to the coronavirus pandemic.
-And again after the 2020-21 season.
+The PJHL Championship was not awarded for the first time after the 2019–20 season due to the coronavirus pandemic.
+And again after the 2020–21 season.
+The Langley Trappers win their first league title over the White Rock Whalers in five games and captured their first Cyclone Taylor Cup title with a 4–2 victory over the Delta Ice Hawks in 2022.
+The Ice Hawks would captured their fifth league title the following year over the Ridge Meadows Flames in seven games.

+In 2022, the PJHL and KIJHL entered a partnership known as the British Columbia Hockey Conference (BCHC).
+This involved the creation of a shared Department of Player Safety to oversee enhanced supplementary disciplinary procedures, and an annual showcase event for the leagues' top players known as the Prospects Game.
+The first Prospects Game took place at the Sardis Sports Complex in Chilliwack.